CASE Hospital is locally operated as a proud member of the PetVet Care Centers Network.

 Position Overview

-Formerly known as Animal Emergency of McHenry County and renamed in 2013, Companion Animal Specialty & Emergency Hospital (CASE) has proudly provided exceptional medical care and personalized service to companion animals since 1997.
+Companion Animal Specialty & Emergency Hospital (CASE) in Crystal Lake, Illinois was formerly known as Animal Emergency of McHenry County.
+They have proudly provided exceptional medical care and personalized service to companion animals since 1997.
 We remain the only 24/7 specialty, referral, and emergency hospital in the greater McHenry County region, allowing for a diverse caseload.

 Crystal Lake is located 50 miles northwest of Chicago, Illinois.
 You will truly enjoy all of the amenities Crystal Lake has to offer as a modern city of over 40,000, but with a special small-town charm.
 Living in Crystal Lake is an experience of its own, with its unique charm and friendly community.